Union Catalogue of Manuscripts from the Islamicate World

 Form: codex

-Support: Medium-weight, cross-grained, externally sized and polished, bone-coloured paper, probably handmade in the Indian subcontinent.
+Support: Medium-weight, straight and cross-grained, externally sized and polished, tan-coloured paper, with some tinted a pale apricot, probably handmade in the Indian subcontinent with ~6 laid lines per cm and no discernible chain lines.

 Dimensions (leaf): 277 × 169 mm.